yannjor/TowerDefence/plan/README.md

 For building the project we will be using CMake since it was recommended and it should let us get cross-platform compatibility in our project relatively easily.
 CMake will also make it easier for us to manage libraries and dependencies, while keeping the project platform-independent.

 We might use Boost for more platform agnostic functionality that STL is missing.
 One use we would have from Boost is parsing setting files.
 Boost includes a Property tree which would allow us to parse XML, JSON, INI files, file paths in a rather simple way.

+## Coding conventions

+We aim to use Google’s own [C++ style guide](https://google.github.io/styleguide/cppguide.html) ; below you can find a collection of the most important choices:

+- *Most importantly*: Be consistent and use common sense.
+- The main language of the project is English, thus:
+  - All variable names will be in English
+    - Commenting  should be brief and concise, but still descriptive
+- Prefer no spaces inside parentheses
+- No tabs, only spaces.
+Indentation will be done with 2 spaces.
+- In conditionals the "*if*” and “*else*” keywords belong on separate lines.
+  - Space between *if* and open parenthesis, and between close parenthesis and open bracket
+    - Short conditionals may be written on the same line, without braces, if it improves readability.
+Otherwise use braces.
+- Classes:
+  - The *public:*, *protected:*, and *private:* keywords should be indented with one space
+  - The public section should be first, followed by the protected, and finally the private section.
+- Each line of text should at most 80 characters long.
+- Return types, parameters, and function declaration of the same line, if width allows.
+- Short and focused functions: if it extends 40 lines, splitting should be preferred.
+- *Structs*  for passive data, else use *class* .
+- General naming:
+  - Filenames are all lowercase, including dashes (-) and underscores (\_).
+  - Types are capitalized CamelCase.
+  - Variables are snake_case.